gimlet-io/gimlet-documentation/src/pages/docs/bootstrap-gitops-automation-with-gimlet-cli.md

 In this tutorial you will use the Gimlet CLI to bootstrap the gitops automation.
 You will also write application manifests to the gitops repository and see them deploy.

 {% callout title="Bootstrapping on the Gimlet dashboard" %}
-Gitops bootstrapping happens automatically on the Gimlet dashbaord during environment creation.
+Gitops bootstrapping happens automatically on the Gimlet dashboard during environment creation.
 You can still read this tutorial to know what goes under the hood.
 {% /callout %}

 ## Prerequisites